duncantl/CodeAnalysis/Topics/topics.md

 Aim for December 21st, 2017 to submit this.

+TODO: Look at code analysis in alternate R implementations

 TODO: Write more about the examples.
 Why is this cool / interesting?
 Can we explain it in a conversational way?
 Even before writing code.